-Trans4m Communiversity Associates (TCA) is an innovative new global venture that combines the best of co-creative consultancy, with an analytical edge that will transform your local society.
-Developed over forty years, through the work of Trans4m, TCA offers tools and techniques for releasing what we call a Communiversity.
+Trans4m Communiversity Associates (TCA) is an innovative and associative new global venture that combines the best of co-creative consultancy, with an analytical edge that assists in transforming your local society.
+Developed over forty years, through the work of Trans4m, TCA offers tools and techniques for releasing what we call a Communiversity GENE-alogy.
 That is a local learning space for liberating the DNA of your culture, so that people generate new ways of releasing their potential, economically, socially, culturally and communally.
-Through the remarkable resource of the TCA Online Portal (TOP) – together with our face-to-face workshops – together we will co-create your community, culture and society

 Our Board Members